 Labor Force Participation Rate

-The labor force participation rate edged up 0.2 pointsto 60.9%, while the US number was up 0.1 point to 61.7%.
-The rate remains well below the pre-pandemic level of 62.5%, which in turn was down substantially from prior years.
-Taking into account the participation rate, California cannot be said to have fully recovered even prior to the pandemic shutdowns.
-The additional workers leaving the labor force in a pandemic period puts that goal further off.
-Accounting for workers leaving the workforce since February 2020, there were 1.9 million out of work in July.
+The labor force participation rate dipped 0.1 point to 62.4% but remained above the US number at 62.4%.
+The California rate still remains below the pre-pandemic level of 62.8%, which in turn was down substantially from prior years.
+Accounting for workers leaving the workforce since February 2020, there were an estimated 0.9 million out of work in July.

 Employment Recovery by Region